rsksmart/devportal-1.0/webinars/202007-005/slides.md

 `Dulce`

-- While this webinar has been primarily intended as a hands-on workshop, we have covered some theory too, to do with softwate engineering principles around testing, and thinkign about smart contracts in terms of state and state transitions.
+- While this webinar has been primarily intended as a hands-on workshop, we have covered some theory on software engineering principles around testing, and thinking about smart contracts in terms of state and state transitions.
 - And in the hands on section we created a Javascript application and tested it with Javascript, and followed that up with creating a smart contract in Solidity and testing that with Javascript.
 - You will have noticed that we have used the RSK regtest network for our smart contracts, which runs locally, on your computer only.
 This is intentional: For these kinds of tests where you're doing active development, and needs faster iterations, a localhost-only blockchain is the right choice.
 - However, note that you always have the option of running tests against your smart contracts deployed on a real peer-to-peer decentralised blockchain network, such as the RSK Testnet, or even the RSK Mainnet - but usually one would reserve this for a later stage in the project where you have considerations such as economic incentive based attacks or networks congestions or gas price hikes.